ADOLESCENT TRAUMA

-At Massachusetts Center for Adolescent Wellness, we offer trauma-informed care that can help adolescents work through trauma.
+Trauma-informed care is a treatment that considers traumatic histories and focuses on building trust and safety.
+A trauma treatment program uses techniques to reduce trauma symptoms and provide a safe environment for teens to process their experiences.
+Massachusetts Center for Adolescent Wellness offers trauma-informed care that can help adolescents work through trauma.
 We help support adolescents and their families as they begin to heal from their trauma.

 What is Trauma?

-Types of Trauma in Adolescents
+Understanding the Types of Trauma

 Adolescence is a time of rapid change and development.
 The teenage years can be a period of great excitement and discovery.
 However, it can also be a time of confusion and vulnerability.
 Unfortunately, adolescents are often exposed to traumatic events that leave them scared, alone, and overwhelmed.